mitra42/dweb/docs/Storage and Retrieval.rst

 Signing
 -------

-A signed object contains untransformed bytes, along with a Public Key of the signer, all a signature says is that the owner of the Public Key (i.e. possessor of the Private Key) confirms the content.
+A signed object contains untransformed bytes, along with a Public Key of the signer, and a date all a signature says is that the owner of the Public Key (i.e. possessor of the Private Key) confirms the content.

+A signed block may contain multiple, independent signatures.

 .. productionlist::
-    TODO - this needs reworking to match thinking { signed: {...}, signatures: [{ date: ISO, hmac: hex  publickey: hex }]
+Signed = { StructuredBlock|Hash, signatures: { date: ISO, signature: hex  publickey: hex }

-    SignedBlock: `StructuredObject` `Signature` `PublicKey`
-    SignedDatedBlock: `DatedBlock` `Signature` `PublicKey`
-    Signature: "signature": `HMACSignature`
+    SignedBlock: `StructuredBlock`|`Hash` `SignatureDict`*
+    SignatureDict: Date Signature PublicKey Hash?
-    HMACSignature:  bytes # Defined by hmac spec
+    Signature: bytes # PrivateKey.decrypt(Date Hash)
-             : #TODO check this is self describing.
     KeyPair: PublicKey PrivateKey
     PublicKey: "publickey": `Multihash`
     PrivateKey: "privatekey": `Multihash`
-    DatedBlock: `StructuredObject` `Date`
-    Date: "date": bytes # iso formated
+    Date: bytes   # iso formated or datetime

-* Based to a certain extend on IPFS Draft 3.5.4, with unclarity about field names in the object.
+* Based to a certain extend on IPFS Draft 3.5.4, which has unclarity about field names in the object.
 * Dating is added to facilitate Mutable Objects.
-* TODO - make retrieval check signature
+* Signatures are automatically verified wherever appropriate

 Delegation
 ----------